 If you choose to retire before your Normal Pension Age your benefits will normally be reduced because they will be paid for longer.
 Your benefits are calculated as set out in the How is my pension worked out? section and are then reduced.
 How much your benefits are reduced by depends on how early you take them.

-If you were a member of the L G P S at any time between 1 April 1998 and 30 September 2006, some or all your benefits paid early could be protected from the reduction if you have rule of 85 protection.
+If you were a member of the L G P S at any time between 1 April 1998 and 30 September 2006, some of your benefits paid early could be protected from the reduction if you have rule of 85 protection.

 What if I lose my job through redundancy or business efficiency?